rbw/flask-journey/README.rst

 JetBrains
 ---------
-Thank you `Jetbrains <http://www.jetbrains.com>`_ for creating pycharm and for providing me with free licenses
+Thank you `Jetbrains <http://www.jetbrains.com>`_ for creating pycharm and providing me with free licenses